GDHadeel/Robot-Arm-Control-with-Joint-State-Publisher-and-MoveIt/README.md

 1. Joint State Publisher: Basic control by publishing joint states.
 2. MoveIt and Kinematics: Advanced control using MoveIt for motion planning and kinematics.

-# Task3: Controlling the robot arm by joint_state_publisher
+# Task3: Control the robot arm by joint_state_publisher

 1. **Set Up ROS Environment:**
    * Ensure you have ROS Noetic installed.